What You Need to Know About School Closures & Delays

 We do not send children home early in the event of snow or ice.
 This would be extremely difficult due to the challenge of notifying all parents/guardians and ensuring there is an adult at home or elsewhere to supervise children.
 A parent or guardian may pick their child up early if they choose and provide a notification to the office.

 Although the District does not make up delayed starts, we are required to make up any cancelled days.
-If necessary, “snow make-up” days are scheduled for May 24 and June 13.
+If necessary, “snow make-up” days are scheduled for June 14-17.

 The District’s policy on recess in cold weather follows the Child Care Weather Watch guidelines that were produced with assistance from the U.S. Department of Health and Human Services.
 The information shared in the staff handbooks at the schools states that if the temperature outside is below 20 degrees Fahrenheit, then students will have recess indoors.
 Wind chill plays a factor in that as well.
 If temperatures are slightly above 20 degrees, but there is some wind, it’s likely that the schools will err on the side of caution and student safety, and keep the students inside for recess.